loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

-# Tutorial 7: Temperature and Density Coupling of OpenMC, MOOSE, and THM
+# Tutorial 7: Solid and Fluid Coupling of OpenMC, MOOSE, and THM

 In this tutorial, you will learn how to: